beardoll/mecord-project-vue-2.0-/README.md

   npm install
   ```
 ### The data flow of answers

-1. common questions ('blank', 'select', 'multi_blank', 'multi_select')
+1. Render the question
    In `components/Answers/QuestionList.vue`, you can see the disposals of questions and the corresponding answers.
 At the `<template>` module, you can see how we render the questions in vue component.
-Remember that in each component, we only render on question, which is decided by the conditional render syntax.
+Remember that in each component, we only render one question, which is decided by the conditional render syntax.

+2. Two important functions in `method` module

+3. common questions ('blank', 'select', 'multi_blank', 'multi_select')
    All answers here will be saved in the `<form>` module, we can get the contents by applying:
    ```javascript
    formjson = $('form').serializeArray()
    ```
    The above code was written in function `dispatchAnswer(questionItem)` in `method` module.
    After receving the content, you should transform its format to what we need.
-This operatoin can be found in the `switch` syntax in 'dispatchAnswer(questionItem)'.
+This operatoin can be found in the `switch` syntax in `dispatchAnswer(questionItem)`.

    | question style  |  answer format |
    | --------------- | ---------------|